mmomtchev/nobind/README.md

 ### Getters and setters

-Global as well as class static and instance variables can be exposed with the same type conversion rules.
+Global as well as class static and instance variables can be exposed with the same type conversion rules:

 ```cpp
 // Expose a read-only global variable version